Bitter taste evolution

 The evolution of bitter taste receptors has been one of the most dynamic evolutionary adaptations to arise in multiple species.
 This phenomenon has been widely studied in the field of evolutionary biology because of its role in the identification of toxins often found on the leaves of inedible plants.
 A palate more sensitive to these bitter tastes would, theoretically, have an advantage over members of the population less sensitive to these poisonous substances because they would be much less likely to ingest toxic plants.
-Bitter-taste genes have been found in a variety of species, and the same genes have been well characterized in several common laboratory animals such as primates and mice, as well as in humans.
+Bitter-taste genes have been found in a host of vertebrates, including sharks and rays, and the same genes have been well characterized in several common laboratory animals such as primates and mice, as well as in humans.
 The primary gene responsible for encoding this ability in humans is the TAS2R gene family which contains 25 functional loci as well as 11 pseudogenes.
 The development of this gene has been well characterized, with proof that the ability evolved before the human migration out of Africa.
 The gene continues to evolve in the present day.